-Firewalla box automatically discovers all devices that connect to the same network.
-Firewalla App allows you to explore the details of each device.
+Your Firewalla box automatically discovers all devices that connect to its networks.
+The Firewalla App allows you to explore the details of each device.

 - Device List

 - Network Flows

 - Device Information

 Tap on the 'Devices' icon, it will bring up the device list.
 The list will show all the devices in the network, all device groups you've created, and all the local networks (if you are using Gold or Purple series boxes).

 - Search for Device: If you have many devices on your network, instead of scrolling up and down to find the one you are looking for, you can type the device name in the search bar.